rubenrua/Notes/dev_notes.md

 Complexity is like a bug light for smart people.
 We can't resist it, even though we know it's bad for us.

+Technical debt is not created all at once.
+It's the accumulation of many small shortcuts over time.
+A few extra minutes early on could save hours or days of maintenance over time.
+— Eric Elliott

 Junior programmers create simple solutions to simple problems.
 Senior programmers create complex solutions to complex problems.
 Great programmers find simple solutions to complex problems.
 — Charles Connell